Pybounce/Csharp-Lox-Interpreter/README.md

 ## Usage

-> [!Note]
-> For more detailed usage, look at the Interpreter/examples/ directory.

 | Command                    | Description                          |
 | :------------------------- | :----------------------------------- |
 | dotnet run -- --help       | Display this usage guide.            |